 Mold and mildew thrive in damp and dark areas.
 They like to eat dead or decaying organic materials like wood, cardboard, and dead insects, which enter this area via vents.
 Mold releases spores that enter the living space above, causing respiratory problems like asthma.
 Crawl space encapsulation deters mold growth as it cuts off moisture, which creates the ideal condition for them.

-Just like mold, pests and dust mites thrive in moist conditions.
+Just like mold, pests thrive in moist conditions.
 A damp, dirty crawl space is going to create conducive conditions in your home, where they can breed quickly.
-Dust mites can find their way into your draperies and carpets.
+And dust mites can find their way into your draperies and carpets.
 When they do so, they will leave their minute droppings, which can float and cause allergies.
 Pests like mice, rats, and termites can damage furniture and wooden fixtures.
-By encapsulating your home, you close the door for them once and for all.
+By encapsulating your home, you make it more difficult for them to get inside your home.

 4) Protects Structural Integrity